 At Academy Dental, Dr. Thind can evaluate your wisdom teeth removal needs and perform an extraction when necessary for you.
-She provides services for patients throughout Mercer and Essex Counties including Hamilton, East Orange, Robbinsville, Bordentown, Elizabeth, Trenton, Newark and Lawrenceville, NJ, and provides care using state-of-the-art techniques and equipment.
+She provides services for patients throughout Mercer and Essex Counties including Hamilton, East Orange, Robbinsville, Bordentown, Lawrenceville, Elizabeth, Trenton, and Newark, New Jersey and neighboring cities of Orange, South Orange, West Orange and Irvington, New Jersey, and provides care using state-of-the-art techniques and equipment.

 When Do I Need My Wisdom Teeth Removed?

 For the majority of people, their wisdom teeth come in during their late teens or early twenties.
 This age can vary, however, since some people get them when they are younger, older, or do not get them at all.
 The most important signal that you need your wisdom teeth removed is not age, but rather if you experience any pain, gum swelling, infection, abscess, or if it starts to erupt.
 If you notice any of these symptoms, consider making an appointment to have your needs evaluated.

 Why Do I Need My Wisdom Teeth Removed?